 Follow all your favourite authors and publishers on their social media channels, and sign up to their email newsletters too.
 Many run competitions, special offers and freebies.
-I will be writing a post shortly of book recommendations that I have found through author newsletters.
+I have a couple of other posts where I recommend books that I have found through author newsletters (links at the end).

 There are always shelves full of books of all genres in charity shops, usually priced between 50p-£2.
 Whilst it may not benefit authors, you can ease your conscience a little knowing you are helping out a charity.
 You can always donate back once you’ve read it too.

 I have bought many books from car boot sales from as little as 10p each to a top price of £1 for a new release.
 By buying cheap, I have found loads of new authors that I wouldn’t have read before.
 I have then gone on to buy their entire back catalogue and new releases at full price.